 That’s all well and good, but you do need to consider the fact that this jack-of-all-trades is not a specialist in all areas.
 It is simply designed to meet the standards required by multiple sports.
 In other words, it’s a dabbler, and dabbler will never be as good at one thing as the specialist would be at that same thing.

-Helmets for mountaineering and climbing have two primary functions: to protect our heads from falling rock and impact from a fall.
+Helmets for mountaineering and climbing have two primary functions: to protect our heads from falling rocks and impact from a fall.
 Mountaineering helmets should be able to do both, but due to differences in their construction, one helmet may focus more on one function than on the other.
 Which one you need depends entirely on what you plan on using it for.

 In the world of climbing and mountain sports, we basically differentiate between two types of helmets.
 Hardshells and modern In-Mold helmets with a polystyrene foam core.
 The combination of the two results in a third type of helmet, namely the hybrid helmet, which has a polystyrene foam core under the hard plastic shell.

 These are your traditional mountaineering helmets.
 They’ve been around since the beginning, more or less.
 You can recognized them by the hard plastic shell.